gedex/mexp-picasa/readme.md

 This plugin is an extension for [Media Exporer](https://github.com/Automattic/media-explorer/) plugin that adds Picasa service.
 This extension allows user to search photos from Picasa by text, tag and user ID.

+Please note that currently Picasa oEmbed is not supported by default, so you need to implement Picasa oEmbed implementation.

 **Development of this plugin is done [on GitHub](https://github.com/gedex/mexp-picasa).
 Pull requests welcome.**

 ## Installation ##